-I hit rock bottom about 4 years ago.
+I hit rock bottom about four years ago.
 It happened at my cousin’s wedding.
-I looked in a full length mirror and saw my makeup on fleek and my hair looking fabulous.
+I looked in a full-length mirror and saw my makeup on fleek and my hair looking fabulous.
 However, my body confidence was below zero.
-I didn’t like what I saw looking back at me in the mirror.
+I didn’t like what I saw staring back at me in the mirror.

 How did you change your eating habits?

 I stopped eating white bread and fried food.
 I stopped drinking sodas and stopped my late night eating.
-I started eating 3 meals a day with two snacks in between.
-Oatmeal, fish white meat and veggies are some of the healthy foods I ate regularly.
+I started eating three meals a day with two snacks in between.
+Oatmeal, fish white meat, and veggies are some of the healthy foods I ate regularly.

 What did your workout routine look like?

-At first, I worked out 6 days a week for about an hour and a half.
-I did cardio, weightlifting and yoga.
+At first, I worked out six days a week for about an hour and a half.
+I did cardio, weightlifting, and yoga.

 Starting weight/Current weight